Residence Life Handbook

 Resident Assistants

-Resident Assistants (RAs) are students that help the director provide fellow students in college housing a safe and positive environment.
+Resident Assistants (RAs) are students who help provide fellow students in college housing a safe and positive environment.
 Students interested in becoming RAs may apply for future employment during the Spring semester for the following college year.

 HOUSING ASSIGNMENTS